tldr-pages/tldr/pages/linux/extrepo.md

 # extrepo

 > Manage external Debian repositories.
-> The extrepo tool is used to manage external repositories in Debian.
+> It is used to manage external repositories in Debian.
 > More information: <https://manpages.ubuntu.com/manpages/focal/man1/extrepo.1p.html>.

 - Search for a given package: